Sitecore-Hackathon/2019-DOCTA-CORE/documentation/README.md

 **IMPORTANT:** It was our intent to add a <saveItem> processor for this item, as well to eliminate the need for manual execution steps.
 However, given the limited time that we have during hackathon to complete our module, we decided to keep the manual execution for now, and add automated execution to our backlog.

+## Extensibility

+It is worth noting that Docta Score was specifically designed to be extensible, leveraging Microsoft DI and taking advantage of Sitecore's pipeline pattern where appropriate, in order to maximize extensibility.
+As such, you can extend Docta Score to do far more than just content scoring, you can replace Azure Cognitive Services as the Machine Learning sevice to be used, and you can customize nearly any piece of the module to suit your needs.

 ## Video